Havas

-Havas SA is a French multinational advertising and public relations company, headquartered in Paris, France.
-It operates in more than 100 countries and is one of the largest advertising and communications groups in the world.
+Havas NV ([avas]) is a French multinational advertising and public relations company, with its registered office and head office in Puteaux, France.

-Havas consists of three main operational divisions.
-The group offers digital, advertising, direct marketing, media planning and buying, corporate communications, sales promotion, design, human resources, sports marketing, multimedia interactive communications, public relations, and innovation consulting.
+Havas operates in more than 100 countries.
+The group is structured into three main operational divisions, offering a wide range of services including digital advertising, direct marketing, media planning and buying, corporate communications, sales promotion, design, human resources, sports marketing, multimedia interactive communications, public relations, and innovation consulting.

 History

-The original Havas was the world's first news agency, created in 1835.
+The original Havas was the world's first news agency, created in 1835 by Charles-Louis Havas.
 The Agence France-Presse news agency comes from it.
-Havas was acquired by Vivendi in 1998, and renamed Vivendi Universal Publishing.
-VUP in turn merged with Lagardere to become Editis in 2004.
+CGE (later renamed Vivendi) announced on 9 March 1998 that it was fully acquiring Havas and the company was renamed Vivendi Universal Publishing on 11 December 2000.
+On 23 October 2002, Vivendi announced it was planning to sell VUP to Lagardère Group, with Natexis Banque Populaire making the acquisition on their behalf while antitrust approval was pending.
+Natexis subsidiary Investima 10 finished acquiring VUP on 20 December 2002 and it was later renamed VUP-Investima 10.
+This company became Editis on 14 October 2003.

 The company which today bears the name Havas is itself a former subsidiary of the company which acquired the rights to the name in 2002.
 It is a holding company headquartered in Puteaux, Paris.

 French corporate raider Vincent Bolloré, through his holding company the Bolloré Group, is the main shareholder, controlling 32.84% of the share capital as of 7 May 2012.
 Bolloré himself took over the chairmanship of the Havas board (Président du conseil d'administration).
 In November 2017, Havas acquired Malaysia-based agency Immerse and rebranded to Havas Immerse.

 In April 2022, Havas acquired the UK-based digital agency and Google partner, Search Laboratory.

+In April 2024, it was announced Havas had acquired the Paris-headquartered data consultancy company, TED Consulting.

+In July 2024, four of their agencies - Havas London, Havas Lemz, Havas New York, and Havas Immerse - lost their B Corp status over work for Shell plc.

+The company started trading at Euronext Amsterdam after its spin-off from Vivendi on 16 December 2024, the shares were trading at 1.91 euros on that day, up 6% on the opening price.

+In January 2025, Havas acquired CA Sports, one of the largest sports marketing agencies in Spain.

 Timeline

-Havas is the family name of Charles-Louis Havas.
-He created the first French press agency in 1835.